-Design/methodology/approach - The paper describes the methodical approach and iterative procedure of the design process.
-An assessment of potential technologies is conducted to provide the required enhancements to fulfil the constraints following an inner-city operation.
-Operational procedures were analysed to reduce the noise propagation through flight path optimization.
-Furthermore a ground based assisted take-off system was conceived to lower required take-off field length and to prevent engine sizing just for the take-off case.
+The paper describes the methodical approach and iterative procedure of the design process.
+A detailed concept for a 60 passenger single aisle aircraft is proposed for an Entry-Into-Service year 2040 with a design range of 1,500 nautical miles for a load factor of 90 %.
+Although the design for STOL and low noise operation had to be traded partly with cruise efficiency, a noteworthy reduction in fuel burn per passenger and nautical mile could be achieved against current aircraft.
+An assessment of potential technologies is conducted to provide the required enhancements to fulfill of the abovementioned constraints.
+Operational procedures were analyzed to reduce the noise propagation through flight path optimization.
+Furthermore a ground based assisted takeoff system was conceived to lower required takeoff field length and to prevent engine sizing just for the takeoff case.
 Cabin design optimization for a fast turnaround has been conducted to ensure a wide utilization spectrum.
-The results prove the feasibility of an aircraft developed for inner-city operation.
+The results prove the feasibility of an aircraft developed for inner city operation.